eprintsug/eprints-vagrant/README.md

 # eprints-vagrant

-A vagrant setup for working on EPrints 3.3 on CentOS 7.
+A vagrant setup for working with EPrints 3.3 on CentOS 7.

 ## Install